Surgery for Total Anomalous Pulmonary Venous Return for Children

 child’s surgery will vary based on the kind of repair being done.
 In general:

 child will sleep deeply and painlessly during the operation.
-He or she won’t remember
+They won’t remember it

-- The surgeon makes a cut (incision) down the middle of your child’s chest.
-He or she
+The surgeon makes a cut (incision) down the middle of your child’s chest.
+They will

 heart and lungs during the procedure.